orthecreedence/cl-async/README.md

-Note that signals that aren't freed via [free-signal-handler](#free-signal-handler) or [clear-signal-handlers](#clear-signal-handlers) will linger on even after all other events are out fo the event loop, which prevents it from exiting.
+Note that signals that aren't freed via [free-signal-handler](#free-signal-handler) or [clear-signal-handlers](#clear-signal-handlers) will linger on even after all other events are out of the event loop, which prevents it from exiting.
 If you want your event loop to exit naturally, you must free your signals when you're done with them.